 The Client Sessions List

-To view monitored sessions, click the Monitoring Results navigation link on the left, and make sure the Client Sessions tab is selected.
+To view (and manage) the monitored Client sessions, click the Monitoring Results navigation link (on the left), and make sure the Client Sessions tab is selected.

-The filters and the Search box at the top of the page can be used to search the session data, and a Forensic Export can also be performed.
+The filters and the Search by box at the top of the page can be used to search the session data, and the Bulk Action (

-The list of all Client sessions is displayed in the form of grid, which displays the following information in the corresponding default columns (with the Total number of sessions listed shown towards the top right of of the page):
+The list of all Client sessions is displayed in the form of grid, which displays the following information in the corresponding default columns (where the Total number of sessions listed is also shown at top of the page):

-• Alerts: If any alerts events have been detected in the session, a special icon in displayed, where the color of the alert icon corresponds to the highest alert risk level detected in the session:
+• Alerts: If any alerts events (or USB monitoring rules) have been triggered in the session, an Alert icon in displayed, where the color of the icon corresponds to the highest alert risk level detected in the session:

 - Alerts with the Critical risk level are indicated by a red (